 People with spina bifida are of normal intelligence, but for unknown reasons they are more likely than the general population to have learning disabilities such as dyslexia, difficulty paying attention, and problems with learning math.

 Babies that are born with meningocele or myelomeningocele are at risk of developing meningitis, an infection of the lining of the brain and spinal cord.
 For this reason, newborns with these types of spina bifida often undergo surgery to close their spinal lesion in the first few days after birth.
-Unfortunately, there's no way to repair the damaged nerve tissue, and attempts to intervene and prevent damage before birth have not been successful.
+There have been developments in the area of fetal spinal surgery and some specialized medical centres may perform surgery while the fetus is still in the womb to prevent further damage to the spinal cord.

 Making the Diagnosis